2009 New Zealand Warriors season: Sonny Fai

 Warrior Sonny Fai went missing at around 7pm on 4 January 2009, after being caught in a rip current while trying to save some family who had got into difficulty at Te Henga (Bethells Beach), Auckland.
-His body is yet to be found.
+His body was never recovered.
 The entire team attended his two memorial services, one in a Samoan Methodist Church and one held at Te Henga (Bethells Beach).

 The Warriors wore black armbands for their opening NRL match of the 2009 season, as well as jerseys embroidered with Fai's signature and official team number in honour of him.